How much does a custom website cost?

-Although responsive design has driven the high end of website pricing up about 20%, it is definitely not something that websites can afford to skimp on.
-Websites priced at the higher end of the cost scale because of responsive design needs may spend more money, but they are also able to adjust their website design and functionality to provide better visitor experiences on tablets and mobile devices.
-This ensures that their visitors experience their website smoothly and efficiently, increasing the cost of a professional website, but also increasing their potential for reoccurring customers.
+Although responsive design has driven the high end of website pricing up about 30%, it is not something websites where owners should skimp.
+Instead, websites are priced at the higher end of the cost scale because the responsive design needs more time to develop and test.
+Still, they can also adjust their website design and functionality to provide better visitor experiences on tablets and mobile devices.
+Then visitors experience their website smoothly and efficiently, increasing the cost of a professional website and increasing their potential for reoccurring customers.

 On the lower end of web design pricing, competitive industry pressure and advancements in web design tools pushed pricing down by about 10% in 2019.
-First, there exist substantially more competitors in the web design market today, perhaps as many as ten times more than a decade ago.
-Jobs for web developers and computer network architects are expected to grow 22% by 2021, which is faster than the average for all other occupations in the U.S. Because so many jobs are being created in this market, competition is driving the low end of website pricing down.
-If you’re looking for a basic site, your professional website design cost will be more affordable than it has in prior years.
+First, substantially more competitors exist in the web design market today, perhaps as many as ten times more than a decade ago.
+Second, web developers and computer network architect demand will grow 29% by 2022, which is faster than the average for all other occupations in the U.S. Because so many jobs are being created in this market, competition is driving the low end of website pricing down.
+If you're looking for a basic site, your professional website design cost will be more affordable than it has in prior years.

-Second, modern tools have made it easier for web designers to create great looking websites.
-Advancements in web design tools have contributed to the inexpensiveness of the lower end of website cost.
-Many free web design tools have been created and made available to the public, giving websites access to design tools that they likely would have had to purchase only a few years ago.
-This allows almost anyone to create a website or design graphics for free or at very little cost.
-That means that a simple web page costs very little these days.
+Second, modern tools have made it easier for web designers to create great-looking websites.
+Third, advancements in web design tools have contributed to the inexpensiveness of the lower end of website cost.
+Finally, many free web design tools have been created and made available to the public, giving websites access to design tools that they likely would have had to purchase only a few years ago.

 However, it does pay to spend the money to have a professional company create or redesign your website.
-While free tools can be useful, you are more likely to get a better, more reliable website if you pay to hire a professional web design company.
+While free tools can be helpful, you are more likely to get a better, more reliable website if you pay to hire a professional web design company.
 Websites built on free tools often lack a unique identity because free templates usually only allow a certain extent of customization.
-Websites using those tools may have no brand identity or may have trouble attracting traffic.
-When it comes to web page cost, cheaper isn’t always better.
+As a result, websites using those tools may have no brand identity or trouble attracting traffic.
+When it comes to web page cost, cheaper isn't always better.

 Most notably, in the last five years, the cost of web design has become more disparate.
-After further analysis, we believe these trends can be explained through the increasing demand for cost-effective websites along with the drive for higher-end, interactive, and highly functional designs.
+After further analysis, we believe these trends result from the increasing demand for cost-effective websites and the drive for higher-end, interactive, and highly functional designs.

 How Much Does a Website Cost Per Month?

-The monthly costs for a website may fluctuate based on which services you are utilizing from month to month.
-However, if you have an Internet marketing package that includes ongoing optimization or other services, you may find that your website development costs are similar each month, including your web design costs, web development costs, and more.
+The monthly costs may fluctuate based on which services you are utilizing from month to month.
+However, suppose you have an Internet marketing package that includes ongoing optimization or other services.
+In that case, you may find that your website development costs are similar each month, including your web design costs, web development costs, and more.

-Monthly, you should expect to pay for your website hosting, SEO, other ongoing optimization, any content creation, link building services, and special design projects.
-This may cost anywhere from $100 to $1000 a month.
+Monthly, you should expect to pay for your website hosting, SEO, other ongoing optimization, content creation, link-building services, and unique design projects.
+The entire cost of website hosting and related services may be anywhere from $100 to $1000 a month.

 How Much Does a Website Cost Per Year?

-A website’s yearly costs depends on the number of ongoing services associated with it, as well as any special, one-time-only charges or projects.
+A website's yearly costs depend on the number of ongoing services associated with it, as well as any unique, one-time-only charges or projects.
 For example, you may factor in the cost of a new logo design or a website redesign, which are typically one-time-only items.
-If your Internet marketing company performs the same tasks month after month with only one or two special tasks or assignments, your yearly costs will range anywhere from $1500 to $15,000.
+On the other hand, if your Internet marketing company performs the same tasks month after month with only one or two particular tasks or assignments, your yearly costs will range from $1500 to $15,000.

-Unfortunately, it is difficult to figure out how much your website will cost without knowing what services you need!
+Unfortunately, it isn't easy to figure out how much your website will cost without knowing what services you need!

 Breakdown of Some Common Website Components and Their Costs

 The cost of a website can vary dramatically based on the specific components included.
-As you can probably guess, a website with basic functionality is going to cost much less, both initially and over time, than a site that acts as an online store or integrates with a company database or piece of software.
+As you can probably guess, a website with basic functionality will cost much less, both initially and over time, than a site that acts as an online store or integrates with a company database or piece of software.